 According to one analysis by the National Association of Colleges and Employers, graduates with computer science degrees earn the second highest starting salaries (just after mechatronic engineering graduates).

 A Georgetown University Center for Education and the Workforce Report on STEM found computer occupations are the most widely represented across industries.

-For example, 9 percent are in Information Services, 12 percent are in Financial Services, 36 percent are in Professional and Business Services, 7 percent are in Government and Public Education Services, and 12 percent are in Manufacturing, the report said.
+For example, 9 percent are in Information Services, 12 percent in Financial Services, 36 percent in Professional and Business Services, 7 percent in Government and Public Education Services, and 12 percent are in Manufacturing, the report said.

 Historically black colleges and universities graduate approximately 20% of all black students with computer science degrees every year, but diversity reports from the top tech companies continue to find that fewer than 5% of their workforce is black.

 Five years ago, hackathons popped up across the country at black colleges and young people flocked to them, said Frank McCoy who covered the event for USBE.

 Black Founders, a San Francisco organization dedicated to promoting diversity in the technology industry, launched its first hackathon, HBCUHacks, in Atlanta.
 The event attracted students from Atlanta University Center, which includes Morehouse College, Spelman College, and Clark Atlanta University.
 Others followed at Howard University and Morgan State University.

 Hackathons bring together coders and designers to create software.
 For some students, this was their first time coding.

 “Coding is very important when you think about the future, where everything is going,” NBA All-star Chris Bosh told Code.org.
 “With more phones and tablets and computers being made, and more people having access to everything and information being shared, I think it’s very important to be able to learn coding and programming.”